Ashton-Sidhu/aethos/README.md

 Before that, we can create a full data science folder structure by running `aethos create` from the command line and follow the command prompts.

 ### General Use

+For a full list of methods please see the full docs or [TECHNIQUES.md]()

 #### Options